 School buses are the safest way to transport children between school and home in Georgia, according to the National Highway Traffic Safety Administration (NHTSA).
 Even so, drivers are not infallible.
-If your child got hurt in a school bus accident in Georgia, you might wonder if you can sue or if you really need to.
+If your child got hurt in a school bus accident in Georgia, you might wonder if you can sue or need to.

 School Districts Are Difficult to Sue